ltukezl/GBA-emulator/README.md

 CPU is arm7-tdmi

-Thumb instruction set seems to be working.

 ARM instructions are still little incomplete.
-MUL and SWP are not implemented.
+MUL LONG and SWP are not implemented, neither is any of the co processor operations since GBA does not have them.

-Emulator is still missing software interrupts, ARM opcodes for switching between thumb mode and different register banks for different modes (supervisor, fig, irq, etc).
+Emulator is still missing software interrupts and periphials.

 This is still baremetal implementation.
 No IO is being emulated.
+Started to work with displays, but haven't found good documentation for them.
+I'm using SFML to implement displays

 compiled on VS2013